USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch06_model_configuration_options.md

 <a id=Lightning_NO></a>
 #### Lightning NO
-In retrospective applications over the continental U.S., National Lightning Detection Network (NLDN) lightning data can be used directly to generate NO produced by lightning NO in CMAQ.
+In retrospective applications over the continental U.S., National Lightning Detection Network (NLDN) lightning data can be used directly to generate NO produced by lightning in CMAQ.
 For real-time forecasts where lightning data are not available, lightning NO is produced based on statistical relationships with the simulated convective rainfall rate (Kang et al., 2019).

 There are three options for including NO from lighting.